 Silicone Molds

-I prefer silicone molds with individual bar-sized cavities because theyโre flexible, meaning you can easily pop out the cooled bars.
-They also come in fun shapes and sizes, that are perfect for storing in a glass jar in the bathroom or giving as gifts during the holidays.
-While they do have silicone soap molds, I often look for silicon baking or ice molds as well.
+I prefer silicone molds with individual bar-sized cavities because they’re flexible, meaning you can easily pop out the cooled bars.
+They also come in fun shapes and sizes that are perfect for storing in a glass jar in the bathroom or giving as gifts during the holidays.
+While silicone soap molds are also available, I often look for silicon baking or ice molds as well for variety.

 Baking or muffin tins are perfect for making your own soap.
 Simply pour your melted soap base into the individual tins, and allow it to cool completely.